 CTBI’s Churches’ Refugee Network met last week and among a number of other topics, the attendees discussed the UK government’s ‘hostile environment’ policy and the recent U-turn on the deportation of the Windrush generation.
-Revd Fleur Houston – author of the book You Shall Love the Stranger as Yourself (Biblical Challenges in the Contemporary World) – penned this response which reflects the views of the wider Churches’ Refugee Network.
+Revd Fleur Houston – author of the book You Shall Love the Stranger as Yourself (Biblical Challenges in the Contemporary World) – penned this response in consultation with CTBI Churches’ Refugee Network.

 – – –

 Faced with the recent harrowing stories of individuals living in the UK for decades who are British in all but legal status, we welcome the government’s determination to resolve this situation “with urgency and purpose”.